validator-labs/validator/docs/tutorial.md

 validator-plugin-aws-controller-manager-64bf9c5b56-l2j8w   2/2     Running   0          61s
 ```

 Now that you have Validator installed, you can create a validation.
 A validation is a custom resource that contains the configuration for the validation.
-Validator will use the configuration to validate the cluster.
 Validator will create a `ValidationResult` custom resource that contains the result of the validation.

 ## Create a Validation